 - Gastrostomy site breakdown

-Your child may also be a candidate for wound care treatment if he/she has a wound that has not started to heal in two weeks or is not completely healed in six weeks.
+Your child may also be a candidate for wound care treatment if he/she has a wound that is not healing as fast as expected.

 To learn more about PAWS, please call 314.454.PAWS (7297) for more information.